Niklas-Deworetzki/cqp-tree/conll_frontend.md

 Note that:

+- the input must be 10-column CoNNL-U, but the values of the various field are __not__ checked for compliance with the UD standard, which allows using alternative tagsets
 - the order in which the tokens occur in the input CoNNL-U tree is ignored
 - the various UD fields currently map to Korp attributes:
   - `FORM` maps to `word`